University-Wide Teacher Education

 Student teaching assignments begin and end on the dates indicated on the student teacher’s official notice of assignment.
 The student teacher is expected to follow the calendar of the school in which they are completing their student teaching assignment including vacations and school holidays.
 Changes in dates involved in an assignment must receive prior permission of the Director of The Cecilia J. Lauby Teacher Education Center.

-To be recommended for licensure, a teacher education candidate must earn a grade of C or better in student teaching in order to meet all requirements for Gateway III: Exit from Student Teaching.
+To be recommended for licensure, a teacher education candidate must earn a grade of C or better in student teaching to meet all requirements for Gateway 2: Student Teaching.

 Graduation Requirement for All Teacher Education Majors